Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

 In essence, if the residues $r_i$ and $r_j$ do not differ by an integer multiple of $k$, the corresponding partitions will not interact; this is analogous to a result of Dipper and Mathas \cite[1.1]{DMmorita} for Ariki-Koike algebras.
 Thus, let us concentrate on the case where the graph $U$ is connected.

-\begin{definition} The {\bf Uglov weighting} $\vartheta_{\Bs}^\pm$ attached to an $\ell$-tuple $(s_1,\dots, s_\ell)$ of integers (its {\bf charge}), is that where $k=\ck=\pm \nicefrac{1}{e}$ if $e>0$ and $k$ is an arbitrary positive irrational real if $e=0$. \begin{itemize} \item the residue $r_m$ is given by the reduction of $ks_m\pmod \Z$. \item the weights of the partitions are given by $\vartheta_j=\ck s_j-je\ck /\ell$. \end{itemize} \end{definition} The choice of $k=\pm \nicefrac{1}{e}$ is less significant than it might first appear; nothing about the combinatorics we consider later will change if $k=\pm \nicefrac{a}{e}$ for any positive integer $a$ coprime to $e$.
+\begin{definition} The {\bf Uglov weighting} $\vartheta_{\Bs}^\pm$ attached to an $\ell$-tuple $(s_1,\dots, s_\ell)$ of integers (its {\bf charge}), is that where $k=\ck=\pm \nicefrac{1}{e}$ if $e>0$ and $k$ is an arbitrary positive irrational real number if $e=0$. \begin{itemize} \item the residue $r_m$ is given by the reduction of $ks_m\pmod \Z$. \item the weights of the partitions are given by $\vartheta_j=\ck s_j-je\ck /\ell$. \end{itemize} \end{definition} The choice of $k=\pm \nicefrac{1}{e}$ is less significant than it might first appear; nothing about the combinatorics we consider later will change if $k=\pm \nicefrac{a}{e}$ for any positive integer $a$ coprime to $e$.
 In general, our combinatorics will reduce to familiar notions for those who work with charged multipartitions and twisted higher level Fock spaces in the Uglov case.
+In particular, the induced order on boxes is the same as that coming from charged content (using the component as a tie-breaker).

 There is a symmetry of this definition: sending $k\to -k$ and $s\mapsto s^\star=(-s_\ell,\dots, -s_1)$ results in the same weighting up to shift, if we reindex $i\mapsto \ell-i+1$, and send $r_i\mapsto -r_{\ell-i+1}$.